guides

 WarpLink Team··18 min read

-TL;DR: Firebase Dynamic Links was deprecated in August 2025.
+TL;DR: Firebase Dynamic Links shut down on August 25, 2025.
+Every Firebase short link now returns HTTP 404, breaking URLs in old campaigns, emails, app store listings, and bookmarks.
+If your app still ships the FDL SDK, your deep links and deferred install attribution are already broken.
 This guide walks you through migrating to WarpLink in about 30 minutes.
 You will create a WarpLink account, register your app, install the SDK, replace link creation and handling code, and verify everything works.
 Every code example shows the Firebase pattern you are replacing alongside the WarpLink equivalent.

 Why Migrate Now

-Google officially deprecated Firebase Dynamic Links in August 2025.
-If you are still using FDL, here is what that means in practice:
+Google shut down Firebase Dynamic Links on August 25, 2025.
+If your app still uses FDL, here is what that means in practice:

-• SDK updates have stopped.
-The Firebase Dynamic Links SDK will not receive compatibility updates for new Xcode, Android SDK, or React Native versions.
+• No further compatibility updates.
+The SDK will not receive fixes for new Xcode, Android SDK, or React Native versions.

 WarpLink is built specifically for this migration.
 It covers every Firebase Dynamic Links feature (deep links, deferred deep links, social previews, analytics) and adds sub-10ms edge redirects, install attribution, and an MCP server for AI agents.
 The free tier covers 10,000 clicks per month with no credit card required.